The Blue Gardenia

 So here I sit, on the bed, fully dressed, perusing The Blue Gardenia for an evening gown that resembles one that Eleanor Roosevelt wore.
 (Yes, it is late.
 For most people.
 For me, it's just 2:13.
 I am usually up at this time, the wee small hours of the morning, as Bob Hilliard wrote back in the 1950s.)

 So.
 Yes, I am searching the 1930s for that particular evening gown, planning to scribble a few words about it, when I see a jumper that reminds me of an outfit Carrie Bradshaw wore in And Just Like That.
 Except it is so much more chic.
 So very, very much.
-I liked the idea of her outfit, and I loved the shirt, but the jumper/sundress/feedsack made Sarah Jessica Parker look frumpy.
+I liked the idea of her outfit.
+I did.
+So I knew I would blog about it.
+Eventually.
+But I had issues: I loved the shirt —what's not to love about a blue Oxford cloth or chambray shirt?
+However, that jumper.
+Or is it a sundress, or a feedsack she found in an old abandoned general store?
+Whatever, it made Sarah Jessica Parker look frumpy.
 And that, my friends, is not easy to accomplish.
+(And I won't even mention that hideous macrame/crochet thingy under her bustline.
+OMG.
+Not even in my most horrific fashion nightmare had I envisioned that.
+I would surely have awakened screaming.)

-And then I saw it, Pictorial Review 9426.
-Now there is a jumper I would wear.
+The perfect jumper to structure Ms. Bradshaw's look: Pictorial Review 9426.
+Now this is a jumper I would wear.
 Exaggerated sweetheart neckline with just a hint of naughtiness.
 I would pair it with Simplicity 3638.
 Yes.
 I most definitely would.
 Absolutely.
-(I would ignore that granny frippery below Carrie's bust.
-Totally unflattering.)

-And, yes, you can find both of these at The Blue Gardenia.
+And you can find both of these at The Blue Gardenia.
 We even have the smashing Pictorial in Bust 36 as well.
-So let those elegant fingers click over and check them out in detail.)
+So let those elegant fingers click over and check them out in detail.

 The breeze.
 The ocean.
 The balustrade.
 The dress.
 August 18, 2025 16:01 4 Comments